jasonbot/bootstrap-windows-development-machine/README.md

 If you are bootstrapping a Virtual Machine or do not wish to enable virtualization tools.

-This repo uses [Pirafrank/unoffical Windows Zed builds](https://github.com/pirafrank/zed_unofficial_win_builds/) and [Win11Debloat](https://github.com/Raphire/Win11Debloat) for some of its functionality.
+This repo uses [Win11Debloat](https://github.com/Raphire/Win11Debloat) for some of its functionality.